 Jeff Clemons (‘JC’) is a Master Nutrition Therapist (MNT) located in Lakewood, CO.
 JC specializes in the holistic treatment of alcohol and drug addiction through diet and lifestyle, addresses mental health issues, and identifies underlying issues which cause individuals to self-medicate in order to feel normal.
-With almost 10 years of continuous sobriety, he is uniquely qualified to help treatment facilities, families, community organizations, and individuals find lasting sobriety through holistic nutrition and wellness services.
+With over 10 years of continuous sobriety, he is uniquely qualified to help treatment facilities, families, community organizations, and individuals find lasting sobriety through holistic nutrition and wellness services.
 Everyone needs coaching sometimes, especially from someone who has been there and experienced their own journey of recovery.
 It takes one to know one!
 JC considers himself a ‘Nutrition Interventionist for Recovery’ by empowering and educating individuals to understand and address the underlying issues; taking away the guilt and shame that is often associated with substance abuse.
 JC’s experience in getting and staying sober becomes his biggest asset in helping you make a Full Recovery and Avoid Relapse.

 As individuals, we are all biochemically unique, what works for one person may not work for another.
 For this reason it is important to work directly with a trained holistic nutritionist.
 To meet the unique biochemical needs of each individual and help the body’s innate ability to heal itself, Thrive can perform an array of individualized testing and provide specific nutritional recommendations.
 When it comes to the underlying issues, many are not recognized by conventional medicine because there is not “a drug for it.”
 Thrive’s specific testing can determine some of the following issues, many of which are due to genetics and environmental triggers and not a matter of will-power: